ashishfatnani/Uniswap/README.md

 ## Note

-- As of now the custom ration isn't considerd for the time constarints.
+- As of now the custom ratio isn't considerd for the time constarints.
 - Will add frontend in the next sprint.
 - Will add Liquidity tokens, which will be provided to the user once they add their funds in the liquidity.